ruelasb/ruelasb.github.io/WD101.1-InitialSetup/SimpleRepo.md

     ```
     *If it's not already inside, place `firstGit.html` inside the `firstRepo` directory.*
 2. Open your CLI (Command Promp[Windows]/Terminal[Mac]) and make sure the path points to the firstRepo directory.

     **Windows**

     Location: C:\Users\yourUserNameHere\Desktop\firstRepo

     Example:
     ```
     C:\Users\Bryant Ruelas\Desktop\firstRepo>
     ```
     **Macintosh**

     Location: /Users/yourUserNameHere/Desktop/firstRepo

     Example:
     ```
     firstRepo 🚀  bruest >
     ```
 2.5.
 I just realized we should probably download a nicer text editor than Notpad or textEdit.
 Go ahead and install **Sublime Text 3** via Chocolatey! `choco install sublimetext3 -y`.
-Aren't you glad we can install software way faster! and if you enter `choco list` you will be able to track all the software you've installed. *\*There isn't a simple way to effectively uninstall software natively with choco but if the package allows sometimes you can uninstall via `choco uninstall nameOfSoftware` but I recomend you read up on it beforehand.*
+Aren't you glad we can install software way faster!? and if you enter `choco list` you will be able to track all the software you've installed. *\*There isn't a simple way to effectively uninstall software natively with choco but if the package allows, sometimes you can uninstall via `choco uninstall nameOfSoftware` but I highly recommend you read up on it beforehand.*

 3. Supposing that the CLI is now pointing to `firstRepo` and we have Sublime Text 3 installed, we should be ready to go.